Astera-Finance/astera/scripts/README.md

     ```json
     {
         "miniPoolId": 0, //Id of mini pool to configure
-        "cod3xLendDataProvider": {
+        "asteraLendDataProvider": {
             "deploy": false,
             "marketReferenceCurrencyAggregator": "0x7e860098F58bBFC8648a4311b374B1D669a2bc6B",
             "networkBaseTokenAggregator": "0x71041dddad3595F9CEd3DcCFBe3D1F4b0a16Bb70"
-        }, //flag used for deployment new cod3x data provider
+        }, //flag used for deployment new astera data provider
         // List of configuration for treasury change
         "treasury": [
             {